Back to top

 5. Declutter your mind

 Just like a messy house, it can be hard to make space in a cluttered mind for new things.
-So, use memory aids to clear some space – things like calendars, planners, shopping list, files and address books.
+So use memory aids to clear some space – calendars, planners, shopping list, files and address books.
+Create a special place at home for your glasses, purse, keys, and other items you use often – so you always know where they are.

-Create a special place at home for your glasses, purse or wallet, keys, and other items you use often so you always know where they are.
 If you don't need to use mental energy remembering where you laid your keys or the time of your granddaughter's birthday party, you'll be better able to concentrate on learning and remembering new and important things.

-6. Use brain-training techniques to improve memory
+6. Use brain-training techniques

 • Repeat it – If you've just been told someone's name, use it when you speak with him or her: "So, John, where did you meet Mary?"
 If you place one of your belongings somewhere other than its usual spot, tell yourself out loud what you've done.
+And don't hesitate to ask for information to be repeated.

 7. Socialise

-2018 study published in Scientific Reports that looked at older adults in China found that participants with consistently high or increased social engagement had a lower risk of dementia than those with consistently low social engagement.
+Making new friends or spending time with the ones you have might be good for your brain.
+A 2018 study published in Scientific Reports that looked at older adults in China found that participants with consistently high or increased social engagement had a lower risk of dementia than those with consistently low social engagement.

 Learn how to make and maintain social connections.